-Students can write and call lawmakers with their views.
-Even if students aren't old enough to vote, they can work with others and create a “lobby day.”
+Youth can write and call lawmakers with their views.
+Even if they aren't old enough to vote, they can work with others and create a “lobby day.”
 They can also encourage their relatives to do the same.
 Photo Credit: Governor is interviewed by Gus Prager by Maryland GovPics

-- Have students research current events related to the refugee crises.
+- Have youth research current events related to the refugee crises.
 Reach out to local organizations that aid refugees.
 Plan a supply drive.

 - Volunteer at events that are sponsored by local or state government.

-- Teach students how the government is responsible for many community services.
+- Teach how the government is responsible for many community services.
 Tour a police station, fire station, national or state park.
-Students could volunteer to help with current initiatives.
+Young people can volunteer to help with current initiatives.

-- Students could research what it's like as a day in the life of a president or another governmental official.
-Students could present to other classes or the school on their findings for President's Day.
+- Youth could research what it's like as a day in the life of a president or another governmental official.
+They could present to other classes or the school on their findings for President's Day.

-- Involve students in a petition or local community adovacy efforts.
+- Involve youth in a petition or local community adovacy efforts.
 Contact local community activists or nonprofit organizations as resources.